GeoscienceAustralia/BAL/docs/userguide/examples.rst

 Input
 -----

+This is a test of my repo.
+Hello!

 **Input DEM:**

 jerram_dem: Esri Grid format, MGA 50, 25 m resolution.
 See Figure 4.8.
 The input DEM is located under the **examples\\input** folder.